 There are a number of factors that contribute to the health of your gut microbiome, including your environment, the amount of exercise and sleep you get, and of course, stress.
 But the number one factor that determines what microbes live in your gut (and which ones die off) is your diet.

 In Functional Medicine, there is a very successful protocol called the 4Rs, which stands for Remove, Replace, Reinoculate, and Repair.
 There are many resources for learning more about the 4 R’s.
 I like Raphael Kellman, M.D.’s book, The Microbiome Diet: The Scientifically Proven Way to Restore Your Gut Health and Achieve Permanent Weight Loss.
-You can also listen to my interview with Dr. Kellman on my radio show, Flourish.

 The beautiful thing about the 4Rs protocol is that it doesn’t have to be followed in order.
 Once you remove the processed foods and toxins from your diet, you can start doing all of the remaining 3 steps together.
 Unless you suffer from a serious digestive disorder or other condition, you can follow the 4Rs on your own.
 Or, find a practitioner who can tailor the protocol to your specific needs.